 Emily A. Beam

 I am an assistant professor in the Department of Economics at the University of Vermont and research fellow at the Institute of Labor Economics (IZA).
 I previously worked as a visiting assistant professor at the National University of Singapore.
 I received a Ph.D in economics and public policy from the University of Michigan in 2013 and a B.S. in economics, mathematics, and Spanish from the University of Michigan in 2006.

 My research interests are in labor and development economics, with a particular focus on employment and education policy, migration, fertility and marriage, and the role of incomplete information and behavioral biases on individual decision-making.
 I am currently conducting impact evaluations of summer employment and teacher placement programs in the Philippines, as well as field experiments on the relative returns to education and experience among young job-seekers.

 Curriculum Vitae (January 2019)

-- "Superstition, Fertility, and Inter-ethnic Spillovers: Evidence from Peninsular Malaysia," with Slesh A. Shrestha, Economic Development and Cultural Change, Vol 69, No. 1, September 2020.
+"Superstition, Fertility, and Inter-ethnic Spillovers: Evidence from Peninsular Malaysia," with Slesh A. Shrestha, Economic Development and Cultural Change, Vol 69, No. 1, September 2020.